dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/nuget-packages.md

 See [Entity Framework Core Tools Reference](xref:core/cli/index) for more information on using EF Core tooling, including how to correctly install the `dotnet-ef` tool in a project or globally.

 > [!TIP]
 > By default, the Microsoft.EntityFrameworkCore.Design package is installed in such a way that it will not be deployed with your application.
 This also means that its types cannot be transitively used in other projects.
 Use a normal `PackageReference` in your `.csproj` file or equivalent if you need access to the types in package.
+See [Design-time services](xref:core/cli/services) for more information.

 ## Extension packages